Using our cutters for best results

 - Get a ramekin or small dish and put a clean small sponge in it.

-- Add a drop of liquid hand to the sponge.
+- Add a drop of liquid hand soap to the sponge.

 - Add some water to the sponge and foam it up.